WXOW: History

 After The CW Plus national feed was upgraded to 720p high-definition level in fall 2012, an HD feed became available on Charter digital channel 610.
 Up until August 2018, there were two different signals from the same tower at WXOW's studios carrying The CW as a digital translator of sister station KTTC also carried a CW subchannel in high definition.

 WXOW began airing solely in digital effective February 17, 2009, with the analog transmitter operating for 60 additional days broadcasting as part of a "nightlight" service with local news and information about the digital transition.
 On June 11, 2009, WXOW moved from its initial digital channel assignment to channel 48 at a higher broadcasting power.
 WXOW and WQOW launched This TV (simulcast on new third digital subchannels of the stations) in February–March 2010.
 WXOW had a construction permit to air a digital fill-in translator covering Tomah, Wisconsin.
 Airing on UHF channel 28, this low-powered signal would have had a transmitter on Echo Road in western unincorporated Monroe County.
 The permit was canceled on June 6, 2013.

 In January 2021, Gray Television announced its intent to purchase Quincy Media for $925 million.
-As Gray already owns the market's WEAU, it planned to keep that station and sell both WXOW and WQOW in order to satisfy FCC requirements.
+As Gray already owns the market's WEAU, it planned to keep that station and sell both WXOW and WQOW in order to satisfy Federal Communications Commission requirements.
 On April 29, Gray announced that WXOW and WQOW would be divested to Allen Media Broadcasting.
 The sale was completed on August 2; on that day, WEAU assumed the CW and MeTV affiliations from WXOW/WQOW.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WXOW/WQOW).